 - You can make your own body oils or roller blends with essential oils.
 This way you have a batch ready to go whenever you need it.

-- For topical use, the safe dilution to use is 1 to 4%.
+- For topical use, a dilution ratio of 1 to 5% is generally okay.

 - For thyme and ylang ylang, it’s best not to exceed 1.3% dilution and 0.8% dilution respectively.

-- If you’re not familiar with essential oil blending and dilution, then please read this guide on how to dilute essential oils.
+If you’re not familiar with essential oil blending and dilution ratios, then please read this guide on how to dilute essential oils.
+It will help you understand everything before you start making your own mixes.

 As you can see there’s a variety of ways you can use essential oils to relieve hormonal imbalance symptoms.